 - take prophylaxis for malaria if you plan to travel to affected areas

-If you ascend to altitudes greater than 2,500m, you are at risk of developing altitude sickness, particularly if you ascend rapidly.
+If you ascend to altitudes greater than 2,500m, you're at risk of developing altitude sickness, particularly if you ascend rapidly.
 Altitude sickness can be life threatening and can affect anyone, even the very physically fit.
 Those more at risk include people who have had altitude sickness before, who exercise or drink alcohol before adjusting (acclimatising) to the altitude, or who have health problems that affect breathing.